phodal/chapi/README.md

 Chapi => Cha Pi => Tea Pi => Tea π => 茶 π.
 See on in
 refs: [Tea if by sea, cha if by land](https://qz.com/1176962/map-how-the-word-tea-spread-over-land-and-sea-to-conquer-the-world/).

-Chapi (pronoounce /paɪ/) also pronounce XP in Chinese, if you always call X in 叉.
+Chapi (pronoounce /tʃɑpi/) also pronounce XP in Chinese if you always call X in 叉.

 language stages: